-The impact on grassroots football continues to be felt and the Directors are implementing costs initiatives and restructuring to ensure that it can continue to operate and support its membership.
+The impact on grassroots football continues to be felt.
+The Directors have implemented cost reduction initiatives and restructured services to ensure that it can continue to operate and support its membership.

 Taking into consideration the company's measures, the directors have confidence that despite the inherent uncertainty associated with a global pandemic and the possibility of continued disruption to grassroots football, the business is expected to continue to operate as a going concern for a period of at least 12 months from the sign off of these financial statements.